praecantat0r/Reverse-Engineering-Pwn-Notes/.MD-extension/Buffer Overflows.md

 Memory addresses are given in **hexadecimals**.
 > ![image](https://user-images.githubusercontent.com/86436966/154855073-2a62f35c-3b8a-4a20-81b5-0b8ea45a1215.png)

 **Kernel**: The main layer between the **OS and hardware**, a core that provides basic services for all other parts of the OS.
-This part also containts command line variables and enviroment variables.\n
+This part also containts command line variables and enviroment variables.
-**Stack:** The stack is a **section of memory that stores temporary data**, that is executed when a function is called.\n It works on LIFO(last-in-first-out) principle and it grows **downward towards lower values.**\n **Heap:** Holds all the **dynamically allocated memory**.
+**Stack:** The stack is a **section of memory that stores temporary data**, that is executed when a function is called.
+It works on LIFO(last-in-first-out) principle and it grows **downward towards lower values.**
+**Heap:** Holds all the **dynamically allocated memory**.
 Whenever we use malloc to get memory dynamically, it is allocated from the heap.
-The heap grows upwards in memory(from lower to higher memory addresses) as more and more memory is required.\n
+The heap grows upwards in memory(from lower to higher memory addresses) as more and more memory is required.
 **Text:** Contains program code to be executed.
-It is read only and any attempt to write in it will lead to memory violation.\n
+It is read only and any attempt to write in it will lead to memory violation.
 **Data:** Contains global information for program.
-The DATA section has Initialised variables and BSS section contains Uninitialised variables.\n
+The DATA section has Initialised variables and BSS section contains Uninitialised variables.

 ## *Registers:*
 Registers are **small amounts of high-speed memory contained within the CPU**.
 There are a fixed number of registers that are used for different purposes and they all have a specific location in the CPU.